The counsellor will assist the client in dealing with issues and emotions felt on the cancer journey.

 Sessions are strictly confidential between the counsellor and the client.

-All counsellors practicing at Cancer Care Centre are fully qualified and registered with either the Counsellors’ Association of South Australia (CASA) or Australian Counselling Association (ACA).
+All counsellors practicing at Cancer Care Centre are fully qualified and registered with the Psychotherapy and Counselling Federation of Australia (PACFA).

 Counselling can be undertaken by a single person, a couple or family group.